-In August 2018, EYO will again head off to Europe for three concerts in a yet-to-be-dsiclosed destination.
-Please do read the full report of the 2017 tour to Budapest by orchestra member Rebecca White below.
+In August 2018, EYO enjoyed a hugely successful tour to Belgium with three concerts in Bruges, Antwerp and Mechelen.
+Please do read the full report of the 2018 tour to Budapest by orchestra member Sorcha Gorman below.

 Info about EYO TOUR 2018 for EYO players and parents can be found in the Tour FAQ’s

 Belgium, the home of waffles, chocolates and beer and the destination of the infamous EYO tour of 2018.
 The coach journey was notably shorter than last year, but the chosen transportation of the Channel Tunnel provoked some rather bewildered debate about a coach travelling on a train underwater.
 After arriving at our accommodation and having a quick dinner, we were all eager to get to sleep (!) in anticipation of what the week had in store for us.

 The first concert took place in the Church of our Lady in the picturesque town of Aarschot, a place perhaps a little off the beaten track for many tourists/parents.
 The atmosphere of this concert was particularly notable as the audience, comprised mainly of locals, really took a delight in the music and were particularly blown awayby Grondahl’s Trombone Concerto.

 Adorned with cobbled streets and charming old churches, Antwerp was certainly teeming with life when we arrived for our second concert.
 The concert at St Andrew’s Church was a rather peculiar one because not only were there people in attendance, but some unexpected and warmly-welcomed bats who certainly relished every note!